nealbrophy/LinuxCommandGenerator_v1.1/README.md

 <img src="images/Mobile.png" alt="mobile-wireframe" width="200px">

 #### Surface
-The colour scheme and fonts are intended to suggest a retro 1950s style with the main title an eye catching "diner-name-at-top-of-menu" style.
-The two stylized fonts I chose for the page,([Major Mono Display](https://fonts.google.com/specimen/Major+Mono+Display) and [Monofett](https://fonts.google.com/specimen/Monofett)), had the desired feel but were too "busy" for use in the smaller text of the buttons/instructions.
-So I instead used them for the section titles.
-Monofett deliberately chosen for the output section as the thick black outline paired nicely with the black of the code-output area suggesting a relationship and the font harks back to old keyboard keys or screen output on a classic PC.
+The colour scheme and fonts are intended to suggest a retro 1950s style with the main title an eye catching "diner-name-at-top-of-a-menu" style.
+The two stylized fonts I chose for the page, ([Major Mono Display](https://fonts.google.com/specimen/Major+Mono+Display) and [Monofett](https://fonts.google.com/specimen/Monofett)), had the desired feel but were too "busy" for use as the smaller text of the buttons/instructions.
+I instead used them for the section titles.
+Monofett was deliberately chosen for the output section as the thick black outline paired nicely with the black of the code-output area suggesting a relationship and the font harks back to old keyboard keys or screen output on a classic PC.

-I wanted the distro buttons to have a bright colour so they would really stand-out and suggest that they're the main point of interest.
-Likewise I wanted the same effect for the sidebar-trigger button once items had been added to the list.
-Matching that colour again on the "Add to List" button was intended to suggest a relationship between those two functions (i.e. the bright Add to List button transmits it's colour to the trigger button when clicked and then the Clear List button removes that colour when clicked).
+I wanted the distro buttons to have a bright colour so they would really stand-out and suggest that they're the main/initial point of interest.
+Likewise I wanted the same effect for the sidebar-trigger button once items have been added to the list.
+Matching that colour again on the "Add to List" button was intended to suggest a relationship between those two functions (i.e. the bright "Add to List" button transmits it's colour to the trigger button when clicked and then the Clear List button removes that colour when clicked).

 ### Features
 The site is intentionally easy to navigate to avoid needing a navbar or page links.
 Clicking on a button should immediately take the user to the next step in the process.
 Materialize.CSS was used to make the site responsive and to enable the pleasant "flat" style design elements to keep things easy on the eyes.